 The UPSC mains exam comprises of nine descriptive papers out of which two papers namely, Paper A and Paper B are the language papers.
-Both these papers are compulsory (except Paper A for northeast candidates – see more from the table below) and qualifying in nature.
+Both these papers are compulsory (except Paper A for northeast candidates) and qualifying in nature.
 This means that their marks are not counted for the final tally in the merit ranking, but the candidates are required only to secure a minimum qualifying mark.
 But this does not mean that these papers can be ignored.
 Here’s why.

 About the UPSC compulsory language papers